 So I just went for the big chop and I’m loving my short hair!
 Quick question, though… how often should I be washing it?
 My hair’s pretty normal, not too oily or dry, and I use a bit of styling product most days.
 Any tips for keeping it looking great?”

-Washing your short hair can be a delicate balance, as the frequency of washing can have a significant impact on the health and appearance of your locks.
+Hi Hillary, Congrats on making the big chop!
+So, washing your short hair can be a delicate balance, as the frequency of washing can have a significant impact on the health and appearance of your locks.
 Striking the right balance between cleanliness and over-washing is essential for maintaining the natural oils and avoiding dry, damaged hair.
-In this article, we’ll explore the optimal hair-washing routine for short hair and the factors that can influence how often you should cleanse your tresses.
+Here, I’ll break down the optimal hair-washing routine for short hair and the factors that can influence how often you should cleanse your tresses.